 It is also important to note that an advanced cybergang operates the malware.
 Qbot attacks have been appearing on the radar of security researchers periodically, with phases of high activity and intervals when attacks would completely stop.
-This behavior is likely a way to avoid attracting too much attention from law enforcement and also allows attackers to tweak and improve the malware during their time off.
+This behavior is likely to avoid attracting too much attention from law enforcement and allows attackers to tweak and improve the malware during their time off.

 The group behind Qbot is also notoriously known for pushing out new modified malware samples at astonishing rates.
 They repack and re-scramble the code daily, making malware identification by means of anti-virus software unreliable.

 Unfortunately, people's identities behind Qbot are unknown, but it is widely believed that the cyber gang is based somewhere in Eastern Europe.

 Qbot malware analysis

 Figure 1: displays the graph of processes created by the ANY.RUN interactive malware hunting service

 Qbot execution process

 Since Qbot is mostly targeted at the corporate sector, the main way of its penetration into infected systems is through a malicious document.
-In our example, maldoc starts several processes including Powershell through by using a macro.
+In our example, maldoc starts several processes, including Powershell through by using a macro.
 Then, using cmd.exe, this trojan starts a chain of commands and executions, creating folders and temporary files.
 It utilizes Powershell to download the payload.
 Notably, the payload's name is as simple as six of the same digits or, less often, letters.
 Also, the payload often has a .png extension, although it is an executable file.

 After that trojan starts its main execution, Qbot tries to evade detection by overwriting itself with the legitimate Windows executable calc.exe using the following commands: cmd.exe /c ping.exe -n 6 127.0.0.1 & type "C:\Windows\System32\calc.exe" > “Path to malware executable.”
 Qbot also injects explorer.exe and adds itself into autorun for persistence.